Controversial Biden DOJ civil rights nominee takes step closer to confirmation

 Executive nominees like Clarke can be confirmed by a simple majority vote, meaning that if Democrats get all 50 of their members on board Vice President Harris can break a tie on a final confirmation vote.
 But moderate Sen. Joe Manchin, D-W.Va., has not yet made a public commitment on whether he will support Clarke.
 Whether Manchin or other moderate Democrats spurn Clarke – or whether any moderate Republicans support her – will determine the fate of her nomination in the closely divided Senate.

+Clarke previously served in the Justice Department under former President Barack Obama.

-Clarke's nomination was especially controversial because of her prolific Twitter use, where she would often launch broadsides against some senators, including Manchin.
+Her nomination is especially controversial because of her prolific Twitter use, where she would often launch broadsides against some senators, including Manchin.
 Clarke also has a history of controversial writings, including a 2020 Newsweek op-ed headlined: "I Prosecuted Police Killings.
 Defund the Police—But Be Strategic."

 Clarke said in a hearing before the Judiciary Committee that she did not actually mean to say police should be defunded in that op-ed.